Increasing Public Awareness and Provider Education about Primary Immunodeficiency Disease

 Applicant Eligibility

-This FOA will be full and open competition.
-The ideal applicant will have ten years of experience in: conducting effective physician education and public awareness campaigns for primary immunodeficiency diseases, collaborating effectively with health care and public health partners, and maximizing resources dedicated to campaign materials development and distribution to meet outcome goals.
+Applicants with experience in: conducting effective physician education and public awareness campaigns for primary immunodeficiency diseases, collaborating effectively with health care and public health partners, and maximizing resources dedicated to campaign materials development and distribution to meet outcome goals.

 Beneficiary Eligibility